 OMNI magazine featured this trope on its cover art several times.

 Terminal World has Kalis, whose head is shaved to display the tectomancer mark on the back of her head.
 It's fake, designed to distract attention from her daughter's real mark.

 Bonnie, one of Phoebe's friends who dates Ross on Friends, was described as being bald.
 However, by the time Ross meets her, Bonnie had a full head of hair.
 Until Rachel persuaded her to shave it off again.

-Babylon 5 featured this trope, notably with Centauri women, who apparently shave their heads, and the Minbari, who are naturally bald.
-Delenn actually started off bald, but eventually went under an important change that resulted in her getting hair.
+Babylon 5 featured this trope, notably with Centauri women, who apparently shave their heads, and the Minbari and Narns, who are naturally bald.
+Delenn actually started off bald, being a Minbari, but eventually transformed into a Half-Human Hybrid, which resulted in her getting hair.

-Given the connection that the Centauri place between one's status and one's hair note with more important Centauri men having their hair styled in large peacock fans, the audience is left to their own conclusion as to what this means for the bald women.
-In the novelization ofIn The Beginning, it is mentinoed in narration that it was fashionable for younger women to grow a long ponytail, while otherwise maintaining the bald look.
+Given the connection that the Centauri place between one's status and one's hair, with more important Centauri men having their hair styled in large peacock fans, the baldness symbolizes females' second-class citizenship in Centauri society, their status being derived from their male relatives and husbands.
+It is fashionable for younger women to grow a long ponytail, while otherwise maintaining the bald look.

 Two first-season episodes of Small Wonder, the pilot and "RoboBrat", featured a briefly bald Vicki.

 In one early episode of Frasier, we see that artist Martha Paxton is bald; she also never bathes and often wears a poncho.